stevenharradine/database_checker/README.md

-# mysqli_checker
+# database_checker
-Checks that mysqli is on the box and can connect to the database
+Checks that you can connect to your database and reports errors.
+Supported methods:
+ * PDO
+ * MySQLi
+ * MySQLnd

 ## usage
  1) update your endpoint details for `$host`, `$username`, `$password`, and `$database_name`

- 2) copy mysqli_checker.php to your webserver
+ 2) copy database_checker.php to your webserver

- 3) navigate to yourserveraddress.com/mysqli_checker.php
+ 3) navigate to yourserveraddress.com/database_checker.php

-If it all works you should see "Connected" if not relevant error messages to tell you if its a mysqli not installed issue or wrong username/password.